m00s/angular2features/README.md

 <span tooltip="Greetings {{user}}!">Some text here.</span>
 ```

-Angular applications do not have a main method.
+**NOTE:** Angular applications do not have a main method.
 Instead they have a root Component.
 Dependency Injection then assembles the directives into a working Angular application.

 ###Components
 A component is a directive which uses shadow DOM to create encapsulate visual behavior.
 Components are typically used to create UI widgets or to break up the application into smaller components.